name doctor

 *HAIMAZ *RīKIJAZ > HAIMIRICH

-This name derives from the Old High German name “Haimirich”, composed of two elements “*haimaz” (home, house) plus “*rīkijaz” (kingly, royal, noble, mighty, distinguished, powerful, rich).
-The name means “ruler of the home, sovereign of the homeland”.
-Harry, its English short form, was considered the "spoken form" of Henry in medieval England.
+This name derives from the Old High German “Haimirich,” composed of two elements “*haimaz” (home, house) plus “*rīkijaz” (kingly, royal, noble, mighty, distinguished, powerful, rich).
+The name means “ruler of the home, sovereign of the homeland.”
+Harry, its English short form, was considered the “spoken form” of Henry in medieval England.
 Most English kings named Henry were called Harry.
-At one time the name was so popular for English men that the phrase "Tom, Dick, and Harry" was used to refer to everyone.
-The most famous patron Henry II (Saint Henry), was Holy Roman Emperor from 1014 until his death in 1024.
-The last member of the Ottonian dynasty of Emperors, Henry II, succeeded to the German throne following the sudden death of his second-cousin Emperor Otto III in 1002.
-Henry was born on May 5, 972, the son of Duke Henry II, Duke of Bavaria and Gisela of Burgundy.
-Harriet was one of the 130 most important names of the 1920s.
+At one time, the name was so popular for English men that the phrase “Tom, Dick, and Harry” was used to refer to everyone.
+The most famous patron Henry II (Saint Henry), was Holy Roman Emperor from 1014 until he died in 1024.
+The last member of the Ottonian dynasty of Emperors, Henry II, succeeded to the German throne following his second-cousin Emperor Otto III’s sudden death in 1002.
+Henry was born on May 5, 972, the son of Duke Henry II, Duke of Bavaria, and Gisela of Burgundy.

 Usage